-Consider Medium or LinkedIn as a primary writing platform?
+Do you consider Medium or LinkedIn as a primary writing platform?
 I do not think so.

 Do these instead,

 That is what you should do as the first thing.
 Quitting is not an option.
 So, you have to become a better writer.
 It does not happen overnight.
-Years-long practicing makes you a better writer.
+Years-long practice makes you a better writer.

 So, creating video content is a must now.
 Record a video and upload it to your YouTube channel.
 You’ll get a ton of blog traffic directly from YouTube.

-And, you can embed those videos into your blog posts also.
+And you can embed those videos into your blog posts also.
 If you want to make some extra money, monetize your YouTube videos.
 Isn’t that great?

-Start a Podcast Show
+Start a podcast show

 Don’t just write everywhere on the internet or post comments on blogs without any sense.
 Answer questions.
 People have so many things to solve because the world is complicated.